 Laura is an architectural and urban historian with expertise in the early modern Iberian world.
 She is particularly interested in theories of encounter, hybridity and globalisation.
 Laura has also developed an interest in digital heritage and has worked on several curatorial projects in this field.
 Laura’s research explores cultural exchange, the relationship between centres and peripheries, and how these tensions are reflected in the architectural production and visual arts of the early modern Spanish and Portuguese global empires.
 A monograph currently under review analyses imperial display and circulations in the architecture of the Iberian world during Philip II of Spain’s rule in the sixteenth century.
-Laura has co-edited a book titled ‘Festival Culture in the World of the Spanish Habsburgs’ (Ashgate, 2015) and is currently working on her second book project entitled 'Entangled Imperial Cities of the Early Modern Iberian World' examines architectural and urban development Lisbon, Seville, Old Goa, Havana and Santiago de Cuba through the lens of public rituals.
+Laura has co-edited a book titled ‘Festival Culture in the World of the Spanish Habsburgs’ (Ashgate, 2015).
+She is currently working on two book projects: first, a monograph tentatively entitled 'Entangled Imperial Cities of the Early Modern Iberian World' examines architectural and urban development in Lisbon, Seville, Old Goa, Havana and Santiago de Cuba through the lens of public rituals.
 Research for this project has been funded by the British Academy 2017-19 (for Lisbon and Old Goa) and by the 2018 Edilia and François-Auguste de Montêquin Senior Scholar Fellowship funded by the Society of Architectural Historians (for Havana and Santiago de Cuba).
 Second, Laura is at work on a book project that explores the Palace-Monastery of El Escorial (1563-84), through an analysis of the design and material transformation the building underwent in the 1600s and what it tells us about pan-European architectural exchange.

 Laura currently teaches in the BA (Hons) and MA in History at the School of History and Heritage.
 She also offers a research-led option entitled: ‘Early Modern Visual and Cultural Encounters in the Iberian World’ and a research-informed option entitled: ‘Imperial Cities of the Early Modern World’.
 In addition, Laura is coordinator of the two-semester long RIBA accredited module in the ‘History and Theory of Architecture and Design’ for the Lincoln School of Architecture.
 Laura has fully redesigned the module’s content which includes lectures, workshops, field visits and screenings and coordinates the work of a team of around ten lecturers and tutors contributing to the module.